KritanBogati/First_Project/README.md

 #First Project

 This is my first project as a React front end developer.
-Hope to share ideas and get ideas from all of you guys!!
+Hope to share ideas and get ideas from all of you guys!! , Hope You Guys Liked My First Project.